paudel-arjun/OR-568/Scripts/final_project.md

 ### Initial look at the data

-We have 3 numeric predictors and rest are character.
-Target is numeric as well.
-This will be converted to factor.
+There are 13 predictors and 1 target variable.
+Total sample size is 19158.

 ```r
 #predictors and outcome name
 names(dt)
 ```